midhunkalarikkal/React-f-d/Notes/Definitions.md

 So if we are using useEffect inside a component when we render the compoenent will load first and then the useEffectcallback function will call

 Usage: You can specify when the effect should run by providing a dependency array.

+Two arguments one us a callback function and another is the dependency array the dependency array is not mandatory

+If no dependency array is assigned, useEffect is called every render If the dependency array is an empty array, useEffect is called on inital (just once) If the dependency array have value like eg: a stateVariable, the useEffect is called whenever the stateVariable updated

 ```js
 import React, { useEffect, useState } from 'react';